tjpotenza/kubernetes-modules/README.md

 ## Design Principles
 * For every module that depends on external resources, those resources can **either** be looked up with human-readable values or passed in explicitly by ID.
 Resources being created in well known or stable environments (ie cluster in long-lived VPCs, or `node_groups` for long-lived clusters) should be able to leverage convenient lookups, while projects that create entire clusters should be able to string the outputs and inputs together in a way that allows Terraform to properly order and relate the components to each other.
 * Clusters deployed with these modules independent from any external orchestration dependencies, such as Jenkins or Vault; all bootstrapping required for general use of a cluster should be environment agnostic and managed using tooling included within the cluster and native cloud-provider utilities, such as tag lookups.
-* These modules should be "pure" and best-practice-y Terraform modules, and shouldn't require any weird commands or `-target`ing.
-A `terraform apply` should be all it takes to fully deploy one of these clusters from any state, even from a cold start.
-(Recycling instances in an `ASG` after changing a `Launch Template` is the one exception here; I'm still deciding what approach is the most "in the spirit" of this project, be that `palantir/bouncer`, something more home-grown, or nothing at all)
+* There shouldn't be any out-of-band configuration steps required, or `-target`ing for first-time deployment; a `terraform apply` should be all it takes to fully update or deploy one of these clusters from any state, even from a cold start.
+(Recycling instances in an `ASG` after changing a `Launch Template` is the one exception here; I'm still deciding what approach is the most "in the spirit" of this project, be that implementing something like `palantir/bouncer`, something more home-grown, or nothing at all)

 ## Noteable Characteristics & Common Patterns Implemented (So Far)
 * Control Planes instances are "stacked", running both the Kubernetes Control Plane and `etcd`.